powsybl/powsybl.github.io/docs/index.md

 or [Entso-E CGMES](iidm/importer/cgmes.md) and be exported to various formats.
 Read the [importer](iidm/importer/index.md) and the [exporter](iidm/exporter/index.md) documentation pages to learn more about import/export features.

+# Time series

+Read this page to learn more about the [time series](timeseries/index.md) modeling in powsybl.

 # Tools
 The `iTools` script provides a common way to run powsybl commands using the command line.
 It provides several tools, sorted by themes: